The Homotopy Braces Formality Morphism: The cohomology of and fSGraphs and SGraphs

 Here $E_{1, ext}'$ is the subcomplex spanned by graphs all of whose connected components contain an external vertex. $E_{1, \conn}'$ is the complex formed by connected graphs with only internal vertices.

 Let us first consider $E_{1, ext}'$.
 This complex splits as

 where $V_1$ is spanned by graphs that have at least one univalent internal vertex and $V_2$ is spanned by the graphs that do not contain univalent internal vertices.
 As in the proof of Proposition 3 of \cite{megrt} one shows that $V_1$ is acyclic.
-Then one shows as in Appendix I of \cite{megrt} that $V_2$ is quasi-isomorphic to $\Graphs_n$ and hence $H(V_2)\cong e_2(n)$.
+Analogously to \cite[Appendix K]{megrt} one then shows that $V_2$ is quasi-isomorphic to $\Graphs_n$ and hence $H(V_2)\cong e_2(n)$.

 Next consider the purely internal components.
 In analogy with the proof of Proposition 3 in \cite{megrt}, let us split: